+Open Access funding enabled and organized by Projekt DEAL.
 This work was funded by the German Center for Lung Research (DZL; 82DZL001A5 and 82DZL00402) which is granted by the German Federal Ministry of Education and Research (BMBF).
 Patient tissues were provided by the BioMaterialBank North, which is funded in part by the Airway Research Center North (ARCN), member of the German Center for Lung Research (DZL), and is member of popgen 2.0 network (P2N), which is supported by a Grant from the BMBF (01EY1103).

 Ethics approval and consent to participate

 The use of patient material was approved by the local ethics council at the University of Lübeck (Ref.
 12-220 and Ref.
 12-238).